jvzonlab/OrganoidTracker/manuals/IMAGE_FORMATS.md

 ## LIF and ND2 files
 LIF files are used by Leica microscopes while ND2 files are used by Nikon microscopes.
 Both file types contain images of all available time points in a single file.
 To load such a file, simply select `File` -> `Load images...` and select the file.
 If your file contains multiple time series, you will be prompted to pick one.

+## IMS files
+IMS files are used by Imaris.
+OrganoidTracker only has basic support for those files: it will read the images, but not anything else.
+To load an Imaris file, simply select `File` -> `Load images...` and select the file.

 ## A folder containing one 3D image for every time point
 Many biologists save images like `image_0.tif`, `image_1.tif`, `image_2.tif` etc., with each image representing a single channel of a single time point.
 If you load an image **from time point 0 or 1**, the program will automatically try to search for other images with a similar naming pattern.
 The program is able to recognize the following naming patterns: